sumitmochahary/login-page/README.md

 - Structuring HTML files for better readability and maintainability.
 - Styling web pages using CSS, including layout, colors, and typography.
-- Creating a responsive design using media queries.

 ## Author